US frustrates England again at a World Cup in 0-0 draw

 The draw sets up a match for the U.S. against Iran on Tuesday for a spot in the round of 16.
 Iran beat Wales 2-0 earlier and sits second in Group B with three points, one more than the Americans.

-A win would have advanced England into the knockout stages, but the Three Lions rarely looked in control.
+Southgate, meanwhile, will try to lift his players.
+He described them as dejected following the elating win against Iran.

-Its supporters were ready to celebrate a late winner when Harry Kane came close to scoring with stoppage time header.
+And despite the boos, England is still top of the group with four points.

-”It wasn’t the best performance for sure,” said Kane. ”Good spells with the ball, but we didn’t quite have the final product.
-Clean sheet puts us in a great position in the group.
+“It wasn’t the best performance, for sure,” said Harry Kane, who came close to scoring with a stoppage-time header.
+“Good spells with the ball, but we didn’t quite have the final product.

 “We had two or three opportunities and didn’t put it away.”